dc-mak/NumLin/write-up/response.md

     It might be possible, but we're not sure how.
-Our system enforces full linearity (to support explicit deallocation), and to our knowledge contract systems for linearity checking (eg, Tov and Pucella's ESOP 2010 "Stateful Contracts for Affine Types") only enforce affine usage (ie, a dynamic check can enforce at-most-one, but not exactly-once).
+Our system enforces full linearity (to support explicit deallocation), and to our knowledge contract systems for linearity checking (e.g. Tov and Pucella's ESOP 2010 "Stateful Contracts for Affine Types") only enforce affine usage (ie, a dynamic check can enforce at-most-one, but not exactly-once).